112-2-dataScience/finalproject-group1/results/EDA_results/README.md

 This bar chart shows the average monthly income of employees in different departments, categorized by their attrition status (Yes or No).
 Key observations:

 * Employees who stayed (No) generally have higher average monthly incomes than those who left (Yes) across all departments.
-* The Research & Development department shows a significant income disparity between employees who stayed and those who left.
+* The Human Resources department shows a significant income disparity between employees who stayed and those who left.
 ![cor_1](cor_barchart.png)

 ## Boxplot